Impact of inflation on purchasing power and strategies to protect your personal finances

 Budget adjustment and spending priorities

-Investments to beat inflation
+Investments to overcome inflation

 Investing in instruments that generate returns above inflation is key to preserving and increasing capital in the face of the general increase in prices in the economy.